 This is a very short guide on how to compile your first LEDE snapshot firmware.
 It does not cover any pitfalls, but provides a quick way if everything goes well.
+Alternative guides to achieving the same goal: Using the Image Builder, Beginners guide to building your own firmware.

 The development branch can contain experimental code that is under active development and should not be used for production environments.
 Snapshot images may support additional hardware; however, it is experimental, considered unstable, and sometimes won't compile.